 Do you leave your food cost fate in the hands of the accounting department?
 Or do you verify their numbers (never trust someone else with your fate, always know your numbers).
 Use the Food Cost Calculation File (free download) to track all of your month end numbers and verify the numbers which accounting has.

-The tool below is an Excel sheet which will calculate your period end inventory.
+The inventory food cost tool is an Excel sheet which will calculate your period end inventory.
 End of period (usually either weekly or monthly) Food Cost Calculation is as follows: